Application Process OPEN!

 We welcome applications from people interested in being a mentee or mentor.
 Mentees are encouraged to nominate a mentor if they know of someone they would like to work with who has expertise in the waterway project they would like to focus on.
 The definition of a ‘waterway project’ is broad, and includes on-ground works, community engagement, effective communication, science underpinning policy, monitoring and evaluation.
 Please don’t be restricted to this list, we are open to new ideas and approaches providing they are focused on the protection and management of Victoria’s waterways.

-Download the postcard and share with anyone you think might be interested – Twinning Application Postcard_extended
+Download the flyer and share with anyone you think might be interested – Waterway Management Twinning Program Applications Open Flyer

-Participant selection will be made by the Steering Committee in late February and based on information provided in the mentor and mentee application forms.
-Selection will be based primarily on the Steering Committee’s expertise and perception of the potential benefit to Victorian river health projects that can be achieved through the personal and professional capacity developed through the mentoring partnership.
+Participant selection will be made by the Steering Committee in late November and is based on the potential benefit to Victorian river health projects that can be achieved through the personal and professional capacity developed through the mentoring partnership.
 Priority will be given to projects implementing the Victorian Regional Riparian Action Plan and the Water for Victoria Plan.